browserup/browserup-proxy/README.md

 BrowserMob Proxy is a simple utility that makes it easy to capture performance data from browsers, typically written using automation toolkits such as Selenium and Watir.

+The current stable version of BrowserMob Proxy is 2.0 -- see the [2.0.x README](https://github.com/lightbody/browsermob-proxy/tree/2.0) for usage information.
+Version 2.1 is currently in development, and already contains a number of improvements over 2.0.
+See the [build instructions](https://github.com/lightbody/browsermob-proxy#creating-the-batch-files-from-source) for instructions on creating a 2.1 beta release.

 Features
 --------